 Social Justice in Human Settlements

-Designing with the climate in mind requires a holistic, multi-disciplinary framework and a debate-and-decide approach that gives space for multiple and diverse stakeholders to shape and contribute to the collective vision of a sustainable tomorrow.
-Decision-making at all levels must integrate social, economic, and environmental considerations in a process that is democratic, inclusive, and empowering.
-Historically, low-income and ethnic/racial minority populations have not only been left out of such discussions, but must often live in areas where toxic sites such as landfills and factories are located with negative impacts on their health and social/economic well-being.
+Designing with the climate in mind requires a holistic, multi-disciplinary framework and a debate-and-decide approach that gives space for multiple and diverse stakeholders to shape and contribute to the collective vision of a sustainable future.
+Decision-making at all levels must integrate social, economic, and environmental considerations in a process that is democratic, inclusive and empowering.
+Historically, low-income and ethnic/racial minority populations have not only been left out of such discussions, but must often live in areas where toxic sites such as landfills and factories are located, negatively impacting their health and social/economic well-being.
 Residents of rural communities in the United States, for example, are usually poorer and less educated than their urban counterparts, and they suffer from exposure to pesticides, inadequate water systems, and air pollution from crop harvesting and livestock waste, among other environmental threats.
 Much of the projected urban growth in the developing world will take place in informal settlements where there is often little environmental regulation.
-These at-risk populations have inadequate access to clean water and waste management systems and are subject to the social ills of marginalization and inequality.
+These at-risk populations have inadequate access to clean water and waste management systems and are subject to marginalization and inequality.
 Thus, it is important to develop and enforce urban planning strategies and environmental policies that protect all residents of a community, not merely the privileged or dominant segments.